If you are looking for somewhere new to live, here are some questions renters should ask.

 What are the policies?

-This is important for you to know because there are some of the landlords who don’t even let people nail holes in their walls.
+This is important for you to know because there are some landlords who don’t even let people nail holes in their walls.

-So it is wise to know whether your landlord permits you to decorate the apartment by yourself or not.
+So it is wise to know whether your landlord permits you to decorate the apartment by yourself.

 Decorating may include coloring the walls, sticking wallpapers, paintings, etc.